Amortized Bethe Free Energy Minimization for Learning MRFs: Experiments

-We train inference networks $f$ and $f_{\boldx}$ to output pseudo-marginals $\btau$ and $\btau_{\boldx}$ as in Algorithm~\ref{alg:alg}, using $I_1=1$ and $I_2=1$ gradient updates per minibatch.
+We train inference networks $f$ and $f_{\boldx}$ to output pseudo-marginals $\btau$ and $\btau_{\boldx}$ as in Algorithm~\ref{alg:alg}, using $I_1 \niceeq 1$ and $I_2 \niceeq 1$ gradient updates per minibatch.
 Because $\Z$ and $\Zx$ depend only on the latent variables (since factors involving the $x_t$ remain locally normalized), $f$ and $f_{\boldx}$ are bidirectional LSTMs consuming embeddings corresponding to the $z_t$, where $f_{\boldx}$ also consumes $\boldx$.
-As the bottom of Table~\ref{tab:hmms} shows, this amortized approach manages to outperform all the VAE variants both in terms of held out NLL and speed.
+In particular, $f_{\boldx}$ is almost identical to the mean field inference network described above, except it additionally consumes an embedding for the current node (as did the RBM and Ising model inference networks) and an embedding indicating the total number of nodes in the graph.
+The inference network $f$ producing unclamped pseudo-marginals is identical, except it does not consume $\boldx$.
+As the bottom of Table~\ref{tab:hmms} shows, this amortized approach manages to outperform all the VAE variants both in terms of held out average NLL and speed.
 It performs less well than true LBP, but is significantly faster.